folio-org/mod-ncip/README.md

 The accept item service is called when a requested item arrives from another library.
 This service essentially creates the temporary record and places it on hold.
 It is probably the most complicated of the existing four service.
 It:

-1. Creates an instance (which is noted as 'Suppress from discovery')
+1. Creates an instance (which is set as 'Suppress from discovery')
-2. Creates a holding record (which is noted as 'Suppress from discovery')
+2. Creates a holding record (which is set as 'Suppress from discovery')
-3. Creates an item (which is noted as 'Suppress from discovery')
+3. Creates an item (which is set as 'Suppress from discovery')
 4. Places a hold (page request) on the item for the patron

 If something goes wrong with any of these four steps it does attempt to delete any instance, holding or item that may have been created along the way.

 In regards to placing the hold, the 'Requests' module has a 'Pickup Preference' field with options - 'hold shelf' or 'delivery'.
 The NCIP request contains 'PickupLocation'.
 I thought about a configuration that would allow the service to translate a pickup location to Pickup Preference = delivery.
 However, when Pickup Preference = delivery, a patron delivery address is required.
 I don't think there is a way for me to derive that location - so I've hardcoded pickup preference to 'hold shelf'.
 The "PickupLocation" that is included in the request is recorded in the FOLIO "Pickup Service Point" field.
-In our current NCIP implementation using OLE at Lehigh, we support three pickup locations (Linderman, Fairchild and Delivery).
+For example...in our current NCIP implementation using OLE at Lehigh, we support three pickup locations (Linderman, Fairchild and Delivery).
 I'm guessing that will stay the same for our FOLIO implemenation.
-One of those three will be record in the FOLIO "Pickup Service Point" field.
+One of those three will be recorded in the FOLIO "Pickup Service Point" field.

 Sample XML Request